 Understanding Dementia 4 - Activities and Occupation

-This course has been developed to give learners a better understanding of the importance that activities and being occupied have in promoting quality of life for people with dementia.
-It will assist learners in developing practical ideas on how to keep people with varying levels of dementia active and occupied.
+This course has been developed to give you a better understanding of the importance that activities and being occupied have in promoting quality of life for people with dementia.
+It will assist you in developing practical ideas on how to keep people with varying levels of dementia active and occupied.

 Working with people who have dementia is not easy.
 It can be upsetting, trying and challenging, but it can also be very rewarding and satisfying.